ErZicky/PocketMark-android-markdown-editor/README.md

-📨 Notes are easaly shareble with just couple of taps in 3 format:
+📨 Notes are easily shareble with just couple of taps in 3 format:

 - Plain text
 - MarkDown file